massalabs/massa-sc-toolkit/packages/massa-proto-cli/README.md

 #### AssemblyScript

-To use the generated caller, import the function and call it as shown below:
+To use the generated caller in AssemblyScript, import the function and call it as shown below:

 ```assemblyscript
 import { sum } from "./sumCaller.ts"